abhishek-kumar-code/Redfish_Public/profiles/Redfish Profile Functionality.md

 All profile entries (at the Profile, Resource, or Property level) are "additive".
 That is, each requirement can only apply more rigid requirements which override less rigid requirements.

 Profile requirements do not allow for exclusions of data.
-Implementations are always able to provide more data in their resources than required by a profile, as an implementation likely addresses multiple use cases or Profiles.
+Implementations are able to provide more data in their resources than required by a profile, as an implementation likely addresses multiple use cases or Profiles.
+This include both standard properties and OEM extensions.

 ## Profile features